Song Kang-ho: 2024–present: Venture to small screen

-Endorsement
+In 2022, Song was reported to star alongside Byun Yo-han in Uncle Samsik, marking Song's television series debut.
+Set in the 1960s, the series depicts the intertwined story of two men, exploring themes of pride, greed, and their camaraderie.
+Shin Yeon-shick wrote and directed the series, making it his third collaboration with Song, following the feature films Cobweb and One Win.
+For his portrayal, Song won Best Actor at the 19th Seoul International Drama Awards.

+In December 2024, Song agreed to appear in the second season of the American comedy-drama series Beef.

+Endorsements

-In 2001, Song was signed with traditional liquor company Kooksoondang to promote traditional liquor called baeksaju.
-Thanks to Song, the popularity of the brand in Japan was sky-rocketing.
-The contract renewed for five years from 2001 to 2005.
-In 2009 Song signed a 3-year exclusive CF model contract with Kooksoondang.
-Exclusive models generally sign contracts for 6 months or 1 year, then extend the contract yearly.
-Song's 3-year model contract is the first in the industry.
+In 2001, Song was signed by traditional liquor company Kooksoondang to promote a traditional liquor called baeksaju.
+Thanks to Song, the popularity of the brand in Japan skyrocketed.
+The contract was renewed for five years from 2001 to 2005, and in 2009, Song signed a three-year exclusive CF model contract with Kooksoondang.
+Typically, models sign contracts for six months or one year, then extend them yearly, but Song's three-year model contract was the first of its kind in the industry.

-Song also did advertisements for other products such as food, electronic, and finance.
-In 2002, He was a model for Kimchi refrigerator brand.
-In 2003 he modeled for pizza brand.
-In 2005, Song received 100 million won guarantee as model for air purifier brand.
+Song also did advertisements for other products such as food, electronics, and finance.
+In 2002, he was a model for a Kimchi refrigerator brand.
+In 2003, he modeled for a pizza brand.
+In 2005, Song received a 100 million won guarantee as a model for an air purifier brand.
 In 2007, Hana Financial Group announced that Song and Jeon Do-yeon were selected as their new advertising models.
-In 2008, Song was in CF movie for Hyundai Card with Jung Woo-sung and Lee Byung-hun.
-In 2012, Chungmuro pride trio, Song with Choi Min-sik and Seol Gyeong-gu were selected as NH Nonghyup Bank's advertising model.
-In 2014, Nongshim hired Song and Yu Hae-jin as the advertising models of their ramen.
-Nongshim Shin Ramyun upgraded its taste and design after 28 years since its launch, with advertisement concept focuses on the better taste of Shin Ramyun.
+In 2008, Song appeared in a CF movie for Hyundai Card with Jung Woo-sung and Lee Byung-hun.
+In 2012, the Chungmuro pride trio, Song with Choi Min-sik and Seol Gyeong-gu, were selected as NH Nonghyup Bank's advertising models.
+In 2014, Nongshim hired Song and Yu Hae-jin as the advertising models for their ramen product, Nongshim Shin Ramyun.
+Shin Ramyun upgraded its taste and design after 28 years since its launch, with an advertisement concept focusing on the better taste of Shin Ramyun.

-Following success of Parasite, in 2020, Song back to advertising world after a six-year break.
-Lina Life Insurance announced on September 28 that it has signed a contract with Song Kang-ho.
-He also did overseas CF for China's Lilith Games popular strategy game 'Rise of Kingdoms'.
+Following the success of Parasite in 2020, Song returned to the advertising world after a six-year break.
+Lina Life Insurance announced on 28 September that it had signed a contract with Song Kang-ho.
+He also did an overseas CF for China's Lilith Games popular strategy game Rise of Kingdoms.